Sh1vani2001/Shivani/README.md

 # Shivani
 hello iam shivani
 Iam final year student!!
-This is the merge confilcts!!
+This is an example the merge confilcts